Hatch Chile Carrot Cake with Pineapple Cream Cheese Frosting and Hatch Chile Candied Walnuts

 Preheat oven to 350°F. Prepare three 8-inch round baking pans by greasing and lining with parchment paper.

-In a large bowl, whisk the flour, salt, baking powder, baking soda and cinnamon together.
+In a large bowl, whisk the flour, salt, baking powder, baking soda, and cinnamon.
 Stir in the carrots, chiles, and nuts until fully incorporated.

-In a stand mixer fitted with the paddle attachment, or with a hand mixer in a large bowl, combine the sugars, eggs, orange zest and vanilla together.
+In a stand mixer fitted with the paddle attachment, or with a hand mixer in a large bowl, combine the sugars, eggs, orange zest, and vanilla.
 Gradually add the oil while the machine is running until emulsified.
-Stir the carrot mixture into the wet mixture so all traces of flour are gone.
+Stir the carrot mixture into the wet mixture, so all traces of flour are gone.

 Divide the batter between the three prepared pans, filling each about half-way full.
 Try to get them as even as possible.
 Gently tap the sides to even out the batter.